ytaki0801/mcescheme/README.md

 ((lambda (X) (cons X (cons (cons 'quote (cons X '())) '()))) '(lambda (X) (cons X (cons (cons 'quote (cons X '())) '()))))
 ```

+## mce2.scm, S2C.scm, ASSQ-sample.scm, mce2mce2.com

+`mce2.scm` is a Meta-Circular Evaluator, just by using `lambda`, `quote`, `if`, `eq?` and `procedure?`.
+Lambda expressions as closures are used to implement `cons` equivalent. `S2C.scm` is a translator to derive from S-expression code to `cons` equivalent code. `ASSQ-sample.scm` is a sample code for `mce2.scm` before translating.

+`mce2mce2.scm` is derived from `mce2.scm` and shows the Meta-Circular Evaluator on the Meta-Circular Evaluator.

 ## Licence